British Rail Class 88: Specification

-The Class 88 is part of the Stadler Euro Dual family.
-This is a range of dual-mode locomotives that are fitted both with a pantograph, to collect electricity from overhead wires, and a Caterpillar diesel engine.
-The UK version is able to run either on electrified lines using the pantograph, which is the UK's standard OHLE current at 25 kV AC, or away from electrified lines with the Caterpillar C27 950 hp engine.
-Dual-mode locomotives have previously been mooted for freight use in the UK, using the "Last Mile" principle, where a primarily electric locomotive is fitted with a small diesel engine to allow locomotives to run without a load to non-electrified freight sidings.
+The Class 88 is part of the Stadler Euro Dual group, which is a range of dual-mode locomotives that are fitted both with a pantograph, to collect electricity from overhead wires, and a Caterpillar diesel engine.
+The British version is able to run either on electrified lines using the pantograph, which is the British standard OHLE current at 25kv AC, or away from electrified lines with the Caterpillar C27 950 hp engine.
+Dual-mode locomotives have previously been mooted for freight use, using the Last Mile principle, where a primarily electric locomotive is fitted with a small diesel engine to allow locomotives to run without a load to non-electrified freight sidings.

-The Class 88 also has a primarily electric design, with most of the interior space of its machine room is occupied by electrical equipment, and the diesel prime mover housed in a separate room to the side of the central aisle.
+The Class 88 also has a primarily electric design, with most of the interior space of its machine room is occupied by electrical equipment and the diesel prime mover housed in a separate room to the side of the central aisle.
 However, in terms of power, the Class 88 holds an intermediate position between primarily electric locomotives with auxiliary diesel engines and fully dual-mode locomotives, such as Class 93 and Class 99.
-It is powerful enough to haul a normal freight train in diesel mode on its own like a road switcher diesel locomotive, although with only 17.5 per cent of the power it would otherwise have in electric mode, so in diesel mode it is mostly suitable to last mile operations in sidings or on freight-only branches.
+It is powerful enough to haul a normal freight train in diesel mode on its own like a road switcher diesel locomotive, although with only 17.5% of the power it would otherwise have in electric mode, so in diesel mode it is mostly suitable to last mile operations in sidings or on freight-only branches.

-In the majority of its aspects, the Class 88 featured a high degree of commonality with the preceding Class 68, including the use of an identical bodyshell, cab, brakes, bogies, traction equipment, control software; roughly 70 per cent of all components are shared between the two classes.
+In the majority of its aspects, the Class 88 featured a high degree of commonality with the preceding Class 68, including the use of an identical bodyshell, cab, brakes, bogies, traction equipment and control software; roughly 70% of all components are shared between the two classes.
 Akin to the Class 68, the Class 88 can achieve a maximum speed of 100 mph, sufficient for regular passenger operations, while operating under OHLE, it has a power output of 4000 kW.
 Under diesel power, provided by its 12-cylinder Caterpillar C27, it has a maximum power output of 700 kW; however, the maximum tractive effort is available in either mode.
 The locomotive's engine, which is compliant with the current EU Stage IIIB emission restrictions, has limited available power as a result of the customer's choice to give the Class 88 comparable power to a traditional Class 20.

 The Class 88 is outfitted with both dynamic and regenerative braking systems for the locomotive, along with air braking apparatus for the whole train.
 When applying regenerative braking, up to 4 MW of power may be returned to the OHLE via the catenary.
 For electricity generation while operating under diesel power, the engine drives an additional traction motor that functions as an alternator, thus avoiding the need for installing a bespoke alternator.
-According to rail industry periodical Rail, the Class 88 has acceleration comparable to a modern family car when operating 'light', typically taking 13 seconds to accelerate from stationary to 60 mph.
+The Class 88 has acceleration comparable to a modern family car when operating 'light', typically taking 13 seconds to accelerate from stationary to 60 mph.